boolean-uk/scrabble-challenge/pseudocode.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- Steps for the double/triple-value letters functionality
+- Steps for the double/triple-points letters functionality

+1. Decide how to implement this functionality.

+1. Check if the given word contains characters enclosed in {} or []

+2. Apply points * 2 for letters in {} and points * 3 for letters in []

 ```